Financial Aid at MCLA

 Tips: Complete all sections accurately.
 To electronically sign before submitting, you and at least one parent (if you are dependent) must have a PIN number.
 You may want to search online for video tutorials that show how to complete the form.

-Changes: Beginning with the Fall 2012/Spring 2013 academic year, use the IRS Data Retrieval Tool.
+When completing your FAFSA, it is strongly recommended that you use the IRS Data Retrieval Tool.
 If that's not possible, request a tax return transcript for you and your parents.

 Complete FAFSA online